calloncampbell/Office365-PacUtil/README.md

 ## Getting started

-1. Download the release and unzip to a folder on your computer.
+1. Download the [release](https://github.com/calloncampbell/Office365-PacUtil/releases) and unzip to a folder on your computer.
-1. Open up File Expolorer and navigate to the folder where you extracted the zip file.
+1. Open up File Explorer and navigate to the folder where you extracted the zip file contents.
 1. Open up the `appsettings.json` file and review the configuration and replace the `ClientRequestId` value with a unique GUID for your machine.
 1. Update your custom `proxy.pac` file template with the token marker defined in configuration.
 For example, `/// Office 365 PAC Data ///` would be added to the template file and this is what's replaced.
 1. You can check for updates by running the following command: